 If the extent specifies a box with zero width and positive height the height is used as height for the text (unless fontSize attribute is non-zero - which specifies the absolute size), and the text is not truncated (the horizontalAlignment is still used in this case).

-[This is convenient for handling texts where the width is unknown.]
+[A zero-width extent is convenient for handling texts where the width is unknown.]